New Conceal Carry Pistol- Kimber Micro 9 Rapide – Update

 Basic cost, $909.00.

-So far, it filled all of my requirements and it wears well with a pocket holster.
+So far, it filled all of my requirements and it wears well with a sticky™ pocket holster.
+There it is, Invisible, in my pocket.
+The sticky holster holds itself in my pocket when I draw.

 My New Glocks for Home and Conceal Carry